Sirihn/basic-2d-game/README.md

 - Make coins disappear after some time.
   - By ticks, or using a separate timer, or after the player has moved so many squares.
 - Make more coins appear at random intervals.
-- Replace the checkered background with an image.
-- Player and Coin share a lot of commonalities.
-Create a parent class that both of these classes extend from to reduce code duplication. :ballot_box_with_check:
 - Make a special coin that looks different and is worth more points.
 - End or restart the game when all coins are collected, or when a certain score is reached.
 - Decide what winning means, then redraw the whole canvas with a celebration graphic when you win the game.